gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.AddTicketPayload.md

 > `optional` **\_custom\_json**: `any`

-- Optional custom data that needs to be sent
+- Optional custom data that needs to be sent.

 ***